-China regulates contracts approving patent exploitation (so-called licensing agreements) between foreign and Chinese companies through the Technology Introduction Contract Administrative Ordinance, the Technology Introduction Contract Administrative Ordinance Application Rules, and the Technology Export and Import Contract Registration Administrative Statute.
+China has regulated contracts approving licensing intellectual property exploitation between foreign and Chinese domestic companies (so-called cross-border licensing agreements) through the Technology Import and Export Management Ordinance, the Technology Import and Export Management Ordinance Application Rules, and the Technology Export and Import Contract Registration Administrative Statute, etc.

-The provisions to regulate licensing agreements in China, which came into question through entry negotiations, have been getting consistent with the TRIPS Agreement since the enforcement of the Technology Exports and Imports Administrative Ordinance (hereinafter referred to as "Administrative Ordinance").
-China's effort to improve its regulations in this regard can be appreciated.
-However, many restriction clauses and compulsory warranties included in the Administrative Ordinance could come into question in light of their consistency with Article 28, paragraph 2 of the TRIPS Agreement, which allow patentees' right to enter into a license contract, from the viewpoint of Article 3 (National Treatment) of the said Agreement.
+The provisions to regulate licensing agreements in China, which came into question through its accession negotiations, have been getting consistent with the TRIPS Agreement through the enforcement of the Technology Exports and Imports Administrative Ordinance (hereinafter referred to as "Administrative Ordinance"), etc. While China's effort to improve its regulations in this regard can be appreciated, many restriction clauses and compulsory guarantees included in the Administrative Ordinance could come into question in light of their consistency with Article 28, paragraph 2 of the TRIPS Agreement, which stipulates licensees' right to conclude licensing contracts, from the viewpoint of Article 3 (National Treatment) of the said Agreement.

-The section below notes several issues in possible contravention of the TRIPS Agreement.
+The section below notes several issues on the consistency with the TRIPS Agreement.